ctavolazzi/treasuretavernhq-web/scripts/README.md

 ### Scripts Overview

-This folder contains entry-point shell scripts for common tasks.
-Shims here delegate to existing implementations under utils/scripts/ to avoid breaking current npm script paths while we consolidate.
+This folder now contains the canonical implementations for shell scripts.
+Previous shims that delegated to utils/scripts/ have been replaced with full scripts here.

 - add-tale.sh: interactive helper to scaffold a new Tale
-- png-to-webp.sh: converts PNGs to WebP (delegates to utils/scripts/png-to-webp.sh)
+- png-to-webp.sh: converts PNGs to WebP
-- remove-background.sh: removes image backgrounds (delegates to utils/scripts/remove-background.sh)
+- remove-background.sh: removes image backgrounds
-- create-lantern-gifs.sh: assembles lantern frames to GIFs (delegates to utils/scripts/create-lantern-gifs.sh)
+- create-lantern-gifs.sh: assembles lantern frames to GIFs

 ### Usage